Siege of Galle (1640): Planning and preparation

 In July 1639, a fleet of nine ships was sent to blockade Goa.
 Their objective was to prevent any reinforcements from reaching Sri Lanka.
 On 24 September 1639, a Dutch expeditionary force, under the command of director Philip Lucasz, left Batavia.
-Meanwhile, on 24 October 1639 two Dutch ships appeared off Colombo and attacked Portuguese vessels there, disrupting their shipping along the west coast.
+Meanwhile, on 24 October 1639, two Dutch ships appeared off Colombo and attacked Portuguese vessels there, disrupting their shipping along the west coast.
 After being delayed by several weeks due to storms, Philip Lucasz arrived in December 1639 with a force of 21 ships.
 They landed north of Negombo and defeated the Portuguese during the battle of Kammala.
 Later, together with a 15,000-strong Kandyan army, they captured Negombo.
 After the battle, Lucasz fell critically ill and died on his way back to Batavia leaving Coster in command of the Dutch expeditionary force.

 The Portuguese were unprepared for a siege.
 João Rodrigues Leitão, the captain of the Galle fort, was severely ill.
 He was succeeded by a Casado Captain, Lourenço Ferreira de Brito, just 28 days before the arrival of the Dutch.
 He had only 80 Casados, 30 militia, three companies of Topasses, and 300 Lascarins for the defense.
 The armory only contained a small stock of gunpowder, 20 muskets and arquebuses, and a few spears.
 In addition to the field pieces along the breastwork, he had only 12 guns, two stone mortars, and seven falcons.
-The guns were of different calibers so they required shots of different sizes.
+The guns were of different calibers (Note: Two 20 pound guns, one of 18, one of 16, one of 14, four of 12 and three 6-pound guns.) so they required shots of different sizes.
 The treasury was empty so he had to collect money from the inhabitants to pay for munitions and repairs.